Lucky loser: Association football

 At the 1970 Women's World Cup, West Germany played and lost in two quarter-finals, because travel visa problems prevented Czechoslovakia from attending the tournament in Italy.

 The Intercontinental Cup was intended to be contested by the winners of the European Cup and the Copa Libertadores, but on several occasions, the European champions declined to participate and were replaced by the runners-up.
 Atlético Madrid in 1975 became the only European loser to win the Intercontinental Cup.

-Denmark lost to Yugoslavia in Group 4 of the qualifying round for UEFA Euro 1992.
+Denmark lost to Yugoslavia in group 4 of the qualifying round for UEFA Euro 1992.
 When Yugoslavia were suspended by a UN sports boycott owing to the Yugoslav Wars, Denmark replaced them and went on to win the tournament.

-Manchester United withdrew from the 1999-2000 FA Cup as their first fixture in the tournament clashed with the 2000 FIFA Club World Championship in Brazil.
+Manchester United withdrew from the 1999–2000 FA Cup as their first fixture in the tournament clashed with the 2000 FIFA Club World Championship in Brazil.
 A lucky loser from the second round ties were selected to take the final place in the third round draw, guaranteed an away tie.
-Darlington F.C., who were defeated by Gillingham F.C. in the second round, were selected and drawn away to Aston Villa F.C.
-Villa won the tie 2-1 and went on to reach the final, where they were defeated by Chelsea F.C.
+Darlington, who had been defeated by Gillingham in the second round, were selected and drawn away to Aston Villa.
+Villa won the tie 2–1 and went on to reach the final, where they were defeated by Chelsea.

+Mamelodi Sundowns won the 2016 CAF Champions League despite losing to AS Vita Club in the second qualifying round, which originally sent the team down to the 2016 CAF Confederation Cup.
+They were reinstated to the Champions League after losing the Confederation Cup play-off as Vita Club was found guilty of fielding an ineligible player in their preliminary round tie against Mafunzo and was disqualified, henceforth nullifying the second qualifying round and Mamelodi was the winner by forfeit.

 Portugal lost to Russia in qualifying play-offs for UEFA Women's Euro 2022.
 However, Russia were suspended by FIFA and UEFA on 28 February 2022 due to their country's invasion of Ukraine.
 As a consequence, Russia were banned from the tournament and Portugal replaced them.